-Vaccine management and logistics
+Vaccine management and logistics support

-The managerial responsibilities of vaccine management include the following:
+The managerial functions of vaccine management include:

 - Identifying and estimating needs for vaccines and immunization-related equipment in accordance with programme plans and projections;

 - Coordination, preparation and ordering vaccines and injection equipment in a timely fashion;

 - Overseeing systems for optimal use and maintenance of major cold chain equipment and transportation;

 - Establishing standard operating guidelines for the clearance and receipt of vaccines and immunization-related equipment, including completion of Vaccine Arrival Reports;

 - Receiving vaccines and handling of stocks; Clearing vouchers and relevant documentation required for the requisition and distribution of vaccines and immunization-related equipment to lower levels to ensure that adequate quantities have been delivered and can be referenced;